segadora/iptv-proxy/README.md

 What M3U proxy IPTV do
  - convert chanels url to new endpoints
- - convert original m3u file with new routes pointing to the proxy
+ - convert original m3u file with new routes pointing to internal routes

 ## Docker compose example with nordvpn